 Remember the arachidonic acid story?
-Cholesterol?
-There are other similar necessary components found exclusively or almost exclusively in the animal kingdom—not the plant kingdom—such as carnosine, carinitine, creatine, and taurine.
+We make it, but we can also get it in our diet eating other animals that make it; same thing with cholesterol.
+Well, there are similar necessary components found exclusively, or almost exclusively, in the animal kingdom—not the plant kingdom—such as carnosine, carnitine, creatine, and taurine.

 But if something is made only by animals, what about those eating vegetarian?
-Thankfully, vegetarians are, animals too, so they make it themselves.
-Now carnivores are the exception.
+Thankfully, vegetarians are animals too, so they make it themselves.
+Now, true carnivores are the exception.
 Cats don’t make taurine, for example, but that’s because they’re built to eat animals that do.
-But humans produce all these compounds on their own--unless they have some rare genetic inborn error of metabolism birth defect.
+But humans produce all these compounds on their own—unless they have some rare genetic inborn error of metabolism birth defect.

-He stayed vegetarian, but they gave him high dose creatine supplements, and at the time of the report he was 12, and completely cured.
+He stayed vegetarian, but they gave him high-dose carnitine supplements, and at the time of the report he was 12, and completely cured.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.